PenguinMod/PenguinMod-BackendApi/README.md

 Please report any security vulnerabilities using GitHub's security tab on the repository, or join the PenguinMod discord on the website and DM a developer.

-## Get Started
+## Development

+Either setup as you would with prod, or:

 1. Install MongoDB
     - [Windows](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/)
     - [Mac](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/)
     - [Linux](https://docs.mongodb.com/manual/administration/install-on-linux/)
 2. Run `mongod` to start mongodb
-3. Run `npm i`. if this doesn't work run it with --force
+3. Run `npm i`. if this doesn't work run it with --force (if you have to use force, make an issue.
+We want to avoid having to do that)
-4. Install minio
+4. Install minio and start it
    - [Linux](https://min.io/docs/minio/linux/index.html)
    - [Mac](https://min.io/docs/minio/macos/index.html)
    - [Windows](https://min.io/docs/minio/windows/index.html)